chiefaccelerators/horseradish-road/series-A Wheel Inside a Wheel/003-Talking Without Speaking/011-Game Enders.md

 ## Chapter End Notes

-Chapter End Notes

 Been a while since I posted one of these lol. i figured that in order to make TWS worth actually reading, instead of just reading SiT again, I should include some new material.
 I think I need to go back and change like one or two paragraphs of continuity in SiT about Eisenach controlling the Phezzan defense, but that's nbd

 this is what happens when you slightly retcon your previous work in order to make an untold half of the narrative more interesting

 I hope it's interesting, anyway haha.
-I feel like this story is a totally different mindset than like everything else that I've been working on, or at least this chapter is. so idk how well i did with it. >.>
+I feel like this story is a totally different mindset than like everything else that I've been working on, or at least this chapter is. so idk how well i did with it. \>.\>

 anyway, I want to get this story finished so it can stop haunting me.